 Words by Robert Bound

 On the romantic Greek Island of Mykonos, Cine Manto is set in a botanical garden.
 Home to Mediterranean plants, lily-covered pools and a resident pelican named Petros, it is due to show films such as Captain Phillips and Gravity over the coming months.
-Between 10am and 2am, a stylish restaurant serves up breakfasts, barbecues, brunch […]Greece is on Cine Manto
+Between 10am and 2am, a stylish restaurant serves up breakfasts, barbecues, brunch […]Lonely Planet on Cine Manto

 The therino (open-air cinema) is an integral part of Greek culture – there are few better ways to kick off a summer evening than watching a film at Cinema Manto under the stars while sipping a gin and tonic (you can smoke too, as it’s outdoors).
 Set in a walled garden with towering palm trees, fragrant pines, and cacti, the cinema shows films in […]CINE MANTO CAFÉ RESTAURANT